 By automating these emails, you eliminate the burden of remembering to follow up with each of your new subscribers You also eliminate the risk of overwhelming them with too much information at once by pacing your message delivery.

-By creating your email content in advance, you can reach your new subscribers at crucial stages in the buying process and provide all of the information they need to make an informed decision.
+By using this email marketing strategy, you can reach your new subscribers at crucial stages in the buying process and provide all of the information they need to make an informed decision.

 By the final email, they should have an accurate idea of whether they can benefit from your services and an easy way of contacting you to learn more.